How is Zeffy free?

 Mission Affinity

-The State Street Foundation supports high-performing nonprofits focusing on education, employability, college success, and credentials.
-It helps organizations that aim to reduce the gap in education and workplace development due to race, socioeconomic status, and ethnicity discrimination.
+The State Street Foundation supports high-performing nonprofits that focus on education, employability, college success, and credentials.
+It helps organizations that aim to reduce the gap in education and workplace development caused by race, socioeconomic status, and ethnicity discrimination.

 Other Giving Programs

-• Early College: High school students take strategically organized, real college classes with strong career orientations.
-Available at no cost to explore potential career paths.
+• Early College: High school students can explore potential career paths by taking strategically organized, real college classes with strong career orientations at no cost.

 • Charitable Board Matching Program: Provides training to State Street employees interested in serving on nonprofit boards.

-• Grantmaking: Provide grants and funds to charities, reducing gaps in employability and education and creating more fair communities.
+• Grantmaking: Provide global impact cash grants and funds to charities, reducing gaps in employability and education and creating more fair communities.

 Companies with Great Volunteer Grant Programs